Draghi open to ECB rate cut, done helping Greece

 So far no request has been made, but the announcement of the policy alone has calmed markets.

-"We are ready to undertake OMTs which will help to avoid extreme scenarios, thereby clearly reducing concerns about the materialization of destructive forces," Draghi said.
+"We are ready to undertake OMTs which will help to avoid extreme scenarios, thereby clearly reducing concerns about the materialisation of destructive forces," Draghi said.

 Asked whether he could imagine an extreme scenario in which the bank began buying bonds without conditions, he said the answer was 'no'.